geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 		(\mathbf{E}_2-\mathbf{E}_1)\cdot\hat{\mathbf{n}} = \frac{\tau_f}{\varepsilon_0}.
 		:label: EnotCont

-The above expression implies that the tangential component of the electric field is discontinuous.
-In fact,
+The above expression implies that the normal component of the electric field can discontinuous when there is free charge particularly on the surface.
+In fact it can be discontinuous if there are free charges anywhere.

 .. math::
 		\boldsymbol{\nabla\cdot}\mathbf{E} &= \frac{\rho_t}{\varepsilon_0}, \quad\quad \text{ (total charge)}\\